Fake Plastic Trees

-"Fake Plastic Trees" is a song by the English rock band Radiohead, released on their second album, The Bends (1995).
+"Fake Plastic Trees" is a song by the English rock band Radiohead, released in May 1995 by Parlophone from their second album, The Bends (1995).
 It was the third single from The Bends in the UK, and the first in the US.

+Radiohead recorded "Fake Plastic Trees" at RAK Studios, London, with the producer John Leckie.
+They struggled to settle on an arrangement, dismissing one version as "pompous and bombastic".
+The final version was influenced by the American singer-songwriter Jeff Buckley.

-It charted on the UK Singles Chart, the New Zealand Singles Chart, the US Modern Rock Tracks chart, and the Canadian Rock/Alternative chart.
+"Fake Plastic Trees" reached the top 50 on the UK singles chart, the New Zealand Singles Chart, the US Modern Rock Tracks chart and the Canadian Rock/Alternative chart.
+In 2003, Rolling Stone included "Fake Plastic Trees" at number 385 on its list of the "500 Greatest Songs of All Time".

 Writing

 Thom Yorke, Radiohead's songwriter, said "Fake Plastic Trees" was "the product of a joke that wasn't really a joke, a very lonely, drunken evening and, well, a breakdown of sorts".
 He said the song arose from a melody he had "no idea what to do with".
 He did not take his usual approach of keeping note "of whatever my head's singing at the particular moment" or forcing "some nifty phrases" he devised onto the melody, and instead "just recorded whatever was going on in my head".
 He said: "I wrote those words and laughed.
 I thought they were really funny, especially that bit about polystyrene."